exodus23-13/zooms/docs/master_slave_handshake.md

 #### 1. Socket

-The Slave is always started with an environment variable named `ZEUS_MASTER_FD`.
+The Slave is always started with an environment variable named `ZOOMS_MASTER_FD`.
 The file descriptor at the given integer value is a socket to the Master process.

-The Slave should open a UNIX Domain Socket using the `ZEUS_MASTER_FD` File Descriptor (`globalMasterSock`).
+The Slave should open a UNIX Domain Socket using the `ZOOMS_MASTER_FD` File Descriptor (`globalMasterSock`).

 The Slave opens a new UNIX datagram Socketpair (`local`, `remote`)